elastic/elasticsearch-dsl-py/docs/persistence.rst

     p = Post.get(id='not-in-es', ignore=404)
     p is None

-When you wish to retrive multiple documents at the same time by their ``id`` you can use the ``mget`` method:
+When you wish to retrieve multiple documents at the same time by their ``id`` you can use the ``mget`` method:

 .. code:: python